marko-js/jest/README.md

 By default Jest will not transform any `.marko` files within your `node_modules` folder.
 Marko recommends publishing the original source Marko files when publishing to npm.
 To get around this you can use the [`transformIgnorePatterns`](https://jestjs.io/docs/en/tutorial-react-native#transformignorepatterns-customization) option in Jest and whitelist `.marko` files.

-The `@marko/jest` preset sets the ignore pattern for you.
-If you are just using the `@marko/jest` transformer standalone then you will have to do this yourself, like so:
+The `@marko/jest/preset/*` helpers set the ignore pattern for you.
+If you are using the `@marko/jest/transform/*` directly then you will have to do this yourself, like so:

 **jest.config.js**